NASCAR rules and regulations: Past champion's / winners provisional

 In 1991, NASCAR introduced the past champion's provisional (sometimes known as the "Petty rule") after Richard Petty failed to qualify in four races in 1989, which resulted in a viewership ratings drop that season.
 This special provisional allowed a former Cup champion to claim the final starting position if he was too low in the points standings and was unable to qualify by speed.
 The past champion's provisional worked perfectly until 1997, when Darrell Waltrip failed to make the UAW-GM Quality 500 lineup because Terry Labonte was the more recent champion and was higher in points and did not use the regular provisional entitled to the Hendrick No. 5 car in owner points (which was one of the revisions in 1998 that provisionals for team owner points are assigned first).
 When Waltrip used the past champion's provisional to enter 20 of the 33 races in 1998, NASCAR set the limit for past champions to a total of eight total provisionals in 1999.
 As a result, Waltrip missed seven races after exhausting his provisionals that season.

 In 2004, NASCAR gave past Cup champions a maximum of 10 past champion's provisionals per season; this number was reduced to six in 2007.
 This proved disastrous for Dale Jarrett in 2007, as he moved to a fledgling Michael Waltrip Racing with no owner points and failed to qualify in 12 races after being forced to use all of his past champion's provisionals at the start of the season.
 In 2013, NASCAR once again revised the past champion's provisional rule, allowing past champions only one every six races; this meant that the drivers needed to qualify in the succeeding six races to earn their next provisional.

 In Cup only, the past champion's provisional was discontinued from the Cup Series as part of the new Charter system and qualifying system in 2016.
-The rule remains in effect in the Xfinity and Truck Series.
+The rule remains in effect in the O’Reilly Auto Parts and Truck Series.

-In 2022, NASCAR revised the past champion's provisional in the Xfinity Series.
-The provisional can only be used by former champions in that series in the past ten years and the driver declare for points in the Xfinity Series.
+In 2022, NASCAR revised the past champion's provisional in the O’Reilly Auto Parts Series.
+The provisional can only be used by former champions in that series in the past ten years and the driver declare for points in the O’Reilly Auto Parts Series.
 If that provisional is not needed, then the highest-placed car in the series standings that is driven by a driver who won a race in the previous or current season will take the past champion's provisional.